Portfolio / Human-Computer Interaction

 Practical Coding Content for Freelance Coders

 I sold educational content for early-career freelance coders.
 The project addressed the problem that beginners often have few portfolio-ready works, making it difficult to turn learning and experience into client acquisition.
-I designed web design content that could be used as portfolio work, built repeat-sales channels through social media marketing and LINE Business accounts, and operated a Slack-based community.
+I designed web design content that could be used as portfolio work, built repeat-sales channels through social media marketing and LINE (Japanese SNS) Business accounts, and operated a Slack-based community.

 CHI 2025 Symposium teaser